SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise4/README.md

 Save the role collection by clicking on the "Save" button.
 Return to the overview page by clicking on the "Home" button in the top left corner.
 Now open the "User Management" application.
-Select the user you are testing the application with (e.g. "XSA_ADMIN").
+Select the user you are testing the application with (for example "XSA_DEV" or "XSA_ADMIN").

 <img src="img/select_xsa_admin.png" alt="select xsa_admin">